guaguabujianle/MGraphDTA/README.md

   + **test.py**, test a trained model and print the results.
   + **train.py**, train MGraphDTA model.
   + **utils.py** file includes useful tools for model training.
 * **filtered_davis** folder includes the source code of MGraphDTA for regression task in the filtered davis dataset.
+Note that this folder already contains raw data and can be used directly.
+The training, validation, and test sets are extactly the same as MDeePred.
 * **regression** folder includes the source code of MGraphDTA for regression tasks in the davis and KIBA datasets.
+Note that this folder do not contain raw data.
+The raw data can be downloaded from https://drive.google.com/file/d/1K21HJI72fmhryjXka_ijCrSgrCdcq2Or/view?usp=sharing
 * **visualization** folder includes the source code for visualization of a trained model.
+Note that this folder incudes a pretrained model for visualization.
+The raw data can be downloaded from https://drive.google.com/file/d/1K21HJI72fmhryjXka_ijCrSgrCdcq2Or/view?usp=sharing.

 ## Step-by-step running:
 ### 0.Visulization using Grad-AAM